Wilhelm Ostwald: Academic career

 Ostwald began his career as an independent unpaid investigator at the University of Dorpat in 1875.
 He worked in the laboratory of Carl Schmidt, along with his contemporary Johann Lemberg.
 Lemberg taught Ostwald many of the basics of the analysis of inorganic compounds and measurements of equilibria and chemical reaction rates.
 Lemberg also taught Ostwald the chemical basis of many geologic phenomena.
 These endeavors formed part of the subjects of Ostwald's later research efforts.
 In addition to his work in Carl Schmidt's laboratory, Ostwald also studied in the university's physics institute with Arthur von Oettingen.

 Around 1877, still continuing his work as an unpaid investigator in the Chemistry Laboratory at the University of Dorpat, Ostwald became a paid assistant in the Physics Institute, after Oettingen's assistant moved to Riga.

 He also supported himself for a time by teaching mathematics and science at a Dorpat high school.

 Ostwald was deeply interested in questions of chemical affinity and the reactions that formed chemical compounds.
 This was the central theoretical question facing chemists at the time.
 As part of his early work, Ostwald developed a three-dimensional affinity table that took into account the effects of temperature as well as the affinity constants of acids and bases.
 Ostwald also investigated mass action, electrochemistry, and chemical dynamics.

 Ostwald completed his Magisterial degree at the University of Dorpat in 1877, enabling him to give lectures and charge for teaching.

 Ostwald published his doctoral dissertation at the University of Dorpat in 1878, with Carl Schmidt as his thesis advisor.
 His doctoral thesis was entitled Volumchemische und Optisch-Chemische Studien ("Volumetric and Optical-Chemical Studies").
 In 1879, he became a paid assistant to Carl Schmidt.

 In 1881, Ostwald became a Professor of Chemistry at the Riga Polytechnicum (now Riga Technical University).
-In 1887, he moved to Leipzig University where he became Professor of Physical Chemistry.
+In 1887, he moved to Leipzig University where he became the world's first appointed specialized Professor of Physical Chemistry.
 Ostwald remained on the faculty at Leipzig University until his retirement in 1906.

 He also served as the first "exchange professor" at Harvard University in 1904 and 1905.

 During Ostwald's academic career, he had many research students who became accomplished scientists in their own right.
 These included future Nobel Laureates Svante Arrhenius, Jacobus Henricus van 't Hoff, and Walther Nernst.

 Other students included Arthur Noyes, Willis Rodney Whitney and Kikunae Ikeda.
 All of these students became notable for their contributions to physical chemistry.

 In 1901, Albert Einstein applied for a research position in Ostwald's laboratory.
 This was four years before Einstein's publication on special relativity.
 Ostwald rejected Einstein's application, although later the two developed strong mutual respect.
 Subsequently, Ostwald nominated Einstein for the Nobel Prize in 1910 and again in 1913.

 Following his 1906 retirement, Ostwald became active in philosophy, politics, and other humanities.

 During the course of his academic career, Ostwald published more than 500 original research papers for the scientific literature and approximately 45 books.